 - Do you have the money to cover your costs or debts if you have an accident?
 What about if your home or car is ruined?

 - Do you have the savings to cover you if you can’t work due to an accident or illness?

-- Can you afford higher deductibles in order to reduce your insurance costs?
+- Can you afford higher deductibles in order to reduce your costs?

-- Do you have special needs or considerations in your personal life that you might want to ensure you have financial protection for?
+- Do you have special needs in your life that require extra coverage?

-- What are you most worried about?
-Insurance policies can be tailored to your needs and identify what you are most worried about protecting, which may help you narrow down the kind of insurance you need and reduce your costs.
+- What concerns you most?
+Policies can be tailored to your needs and identify what you are most worried about protecting.
+This may help you narrow down the kind of policy you need and reduce your costs.

-Choosing Insurance Based on Your Current Lifestyle and Life-Stage
+Choosing a Policy Based on Your Current Lifestyle and Life Stage

-The insurance you need will vary depending on where you are at in your life, what kind of assets you have, and what your long term goals and responsibilities are.
-That’s why it is important to take the time to discuss what you want out of insurance with your representative.
-Finding the right insurance products form a good part of a strong financial strategy that will protect you and help you remain financially independent even when you have a financial loss.
+The insurance you need varies based on where you are at in your life, what kind of assets you have, and what your long term goals and duties are.
+That’s why it is vital to take the time to discuss what you want out of your policy with your agent.
+Finding the right insurance products is a strong way to manage your money.
+It will help you remain financially safe even when you have a covered loss.

 Frequently Asked Questions (FAQs)

 The federal government created the Federal Deposit Insurance Corporation (FDIC) in 1933 to help strengthen the financial system.
 FDIC insurance will reimburse deposits in case of bank failure.
 If you bank with an FDIC-insured institution, your money is safe (up to $250,000 per depositor per institution), regardless of what happens to the bank.